dtao/deft/README.md

     npm install -g deft

-Next, create a file called **deft.json** in repository of your application.
+Next, create a file called **deft.json** in the repository of your application.
 Declare your dependencies in that file (see below), then run:

     deft